ryanstull/ScalaNullSafe/README.md

 These benchmarks compare all of the known ways (or at least the ways that I know of) to handle null-safety in scala.
 It demonstrates that the explicit null safety is the highest performing and that the 'ScalaNullSafe' macro has equivalent performance.

+## Notes

+* Using the `?` macro on an expression whose type is `<: AnyVal`, will result in returning the corresponding java wrapper type.
+For example `?(a.getInt)` will return `java.lang.Integer` instead of `Int` because the return type for this macro must be nullable.
+The conversions are the default ones defined in `scala.Predef`